 5. Go river rafting

-The rapids on the Tongariro River are Grade 3 and 4, making them suitable for all ages and skill levels.
+The rapids on the Tongariro River are Grade 3 and 4, making them suitable for most ages and skill levels.

 Just make sure you’re fully prepped and able to confidently swim if you want to take on Grade 4 stretches of the river.